Noah2610/deathfloor/docs/ENEMIES.md

 - switch between 2 states in set interval
 - state 1: no static, no damage, maybe
 - state 2: animated static, damage on contact

+# jumping shooter
+- gravity, no movement components
+- on player LOS, jump with hardcoded y and x (x sign dependent on player pos but value is set) and shoot 3 projectiles into facing direction in short interval. short delay after landing, then loop.

+# basic turret

+# peeker
+- gravity, no movement
+- switches between 2 variants (animation, (in)vincibility, shooting) in set interval

+# walking peeker
+- peeker except he walks forward during shooting variant

+# shocker
+- gravity, walker, ledge and wall turn
+- on player LOS: increase movement speed, spawn electric static in front of it in set interval

+# electric static:
+- large "projectile" that damages player on contact and has short lifetime
+- has walker component but values are 0 per default - values are passed by entity that spawns the static (does it work like that?)